On this page: Exercise equipment | Exercise professionals | Choosing an exercise program | Exercise sessions | Muscle groups

 Home-based exercise and outdoor exercise are excellent ways to include physical activity in your daily routine.
 You can try aerobic activities such as walking, cycling or swimming, along with some strength-training exercises.
 If you haven’t exercised much before or are unsure about what you can safely do, talk to your GP about a referral to an exercise professional.

-An exercise professional should conduct an initial consultation and functional assessment so that the group exercise program is tailored for your abilities and condition.
-Ideally, this person will be an exercise physiologist accredited with Exercise & Sports Science Australia.
-You can search for an accredited exercise physiologist (AEP) by name, location or specialty at essa.org.au.
+You can search for an accredited exercise physiologist (AEP) by name, location or specialty at Exercise & Sports Science Australia’s website, or for a physiotherapist at the Australian Physiotherapy Association’s website.
 To find an appropriate group exercise program, ask your GP for a referral or call Cancer Council 13 11 20.

 Some people are motivated by recording their physical activity and tracking their progress.
 There are a number of ways to do this: